Denise Richards Admits That Social Pics of Her Boyfriend, Modeling Day

 ET’s Nancy O’Dell recently caught up with the 47-year-old actress to discuss her upcoming film Destined to Ride, where she admitted that a recent social media post got her in hot water with her kiddos.
 On June 13, Richards shared a photo of her boyfriend, Aaron Cameron, shirtless while fast asleep in bed.
 She openly suspected in the comments section that the photo might get her in trouble with him, but it turns out her youngsters were the ones who didn’t dig the photo.

-“I know my daughter [Sam] is not happy with the one I posted.
+“I know my daughter is not happy with the one I posted.
 The photo one, and that didn’t go down well… [Aaron] didn’t mind it at all after I did it but that’s the other thing, too, I don’t know if you experience [this] with your daughter but she's still young to social media.
 With kids, you know, there’s things that I posted that they’re embarrassed by and I try to explain [that it’s] part of work and stuff.”

 Richards also discussed being the latest addition to the Real Housewives of Beverly Hills, which she confirmed only days earlier.